-Report of Independent Registered Public Accounting Firm on Internal Control over Financial Reporting
+Report of Independent Registered Public Accounting Firm

-The Board of Directors and Shareholders of Limoneira Company
+The Board of Directors and Stockholders of Limoneira Company

-We have audited Limoneira Company's internal control over financial reporting as of October 31, 2011, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
+We have audited Limoneira Company's internal control over financial reporting as of October 31, 2012, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (the COSO criteria).
 Limoneira Company's management is responsible for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control over Financial Reporting.
 Our responsibility is to express an opinion on the company's internal control over financial reporting based on our audit.